11 Tips For Driving a Moving Truck

 4. Give Yourself Extra Room When Turning

 Large trucks require wider turns, and a U-Haul truck is no different.
 Be cautious of cutting corners when turning, especially when turning right.
+Be mindful of curbs and pedestrians, and only turn when clear.
+When waiting to make a left turn, be cautious of how far you pull into the intersection, and only go when the coast is completely clear.

 5. Use Your Mirrors When Switching Lanes